turnbullerin/graceful-shutdown/README.md

 ```

 ## Configuration
-The configure_shutdown_manager() method also takes several arguments that can be used to configure the behaviour.
-The
+`configure_shutdown_manager()` takes several arguments that can be used to configure the behaviour.
+The default value of
-default value of None for each will be ignored (the previously set value will be kept).
+None for each will be ignored (the previously set value will be kept).

 * `terminate_on_logoff`: If set to `False`, `CTRL_LOGOFF_EVENT` will be ignored (defaults to `True`)
 * `terminate_on_hup`: If set to `False`, `SIGHUP` will be ignored (defaults to `True`)